sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 This work for all operators defined in the main domain or the ML domain.
 It remains silent for any custom operator not defined in any specification.

-Shape inference serves one purpose: tries to estimate the shape and the type of intermediate results based on the input shapes.
+Shape inference serves one purpose: estimate the shape and the type of intermediate results.
 If known, the runtime can estimate the memory consumption beforehand and optimize the computation.
-It can fuse some operators, it can do the computation inplace.
+It can fuse some operators, it can do the computation inplace...

 .. runpython::
     :showcode: